keitzer/FeedMe/README.md

 ## Pods used

 ```
-SVProgressHUD, for loading indicator
+SVProgressHUD	for loading indicator
-Kiwi, for testing
+Kiwi			for testing
-MWFeedParser, for RSS feed parsing
+MWFeedParser	for RSS feed parsing
 ```